High-Speed Internet Services

 Digital literacy

-Policymakers and the private sector should fully fund robust digital literacy training programs and programs that help underserved populations understand the value of adopting high-speed internet service.
-These programs should be tailored to meet the unique needs of underserved populations, including older adults.
+Policymakers and the private sector should fully fund robust digital literacy training programs and programs that are tailored to meet the specific needs of underserved populations, including older adults.

 Consumer protections

 Policymakers and the private sector should ensure that high-speed internet access incorporates consumer protections (see also Consumer Protections, Service Quality, and Reliability and AARP Consumer Rights and Protection Principles).
-This includes transparent pricing and billing.
-It also includes privacy protections (see also Data Privacy).
+This includes reasonable and transparent pricing and billing, along with privacy protections (see also Data Privacy).

 Policymakers should ensure net neutrality for internet service providers (see also Net Neutrality).